Okerew/Neural-Web/README.md

 To modify number of neurons change MAX_NEURONS

-Only for unix type systems
+Only for unix type and windows systems

 Remember to use the security feature it shouldn't be needed on cpu versions though.